Wireshark & tshark

 packets are first filtered using the read filter and the results can be

-processed as if working on an intermediate pcap
+processed as if working on an intermediate pcap export.
+This can be useful to

-filters and statistic computation.
+combine tshark filters and statistic computation.

 -

-To easily identify a field name (for later filtering for instance), it is possible to select / hover over the field in
+To easily identify a field name (for later filtering for instance), it is possible to select/hover over the field in

-, and the field name will be displayed in the status bar left side. -
+Wireshark, and the field name will be displayed in the status bar left side. -

 A field can be added as a column in

-by right clicking the field in the packet details panel and selecting “Apply as Column”, or by selecting the field and using the “Ctrl + Shift + I” shortcut. -
+Wiresharkby right clicking the field in the packet details panel and selecting “Apply as Column”, or by selecting the field and using the “Ctrl + Shift + I” shortcut. -

 The “Find Packet” menu (“Ctrl + F” shortcut) can be used to search string / regex in packet (list and content).
 This feature can be combined with display filters to limit the numbers of packets searched.
 A similar search can be conducted with